 I love St. Patrick’s Day for many reasons, but high on the list of reasons is an excuse to eat delicious corned beef!
 When those briskets go on sale, my freezer gets stocked with them so I can make yummy corned beef meals for months after the holiday.
 Just in time for St. Paddy’s Day, I’m sharing a new recipe that I am obsessed with: Reuben Nachos!
 These are basically the nacho version of my all-time favorite sandwich.
-Reuben Nachos a great appetizer idea for a St. Patrick’s Day party, or a delicious lunch or dinner entree to make with leftover corned beef brisket after the holiday.
+Reuben Nachos a great appetizer idea for a St. Patrick’s Day party, or a delicious lunch or dinner entrée to make with leftover corned beef brisket after the holiday.
+Looking for another idea for using up leftover corned beef?
+Check out my Reuben Hand Pies recipe.

 I developed this recipe as part of the Allrecipes Allstars Tastemakers program.
 Rate, review, and photograph my recipe for Reuben Nachos on Allrecipes here, see the full recipe along with some of my cooking tips below, or you can Jump to Recipe directly.